mhamadrashid/basic-project-c-console/README.md

-# basic-project-c#-console
-this repository for all project c# console
+# for any question about this projects you can tell me
+Telegram : @m0h4m4d9

+instagram : muhamad__rashid
 # Workflow: Create Console Application
 goto Microsoft Visual Studio